dabonetn/Apple2Card-Dan-CR-Board-/README.md

 There is also a variant of **ADTPro** with the updated IP65 stack, supporting the DAN][ controller's Ethernet port - see [here](https://github.com/ThorstenBr/adtproDAN2/releases).

 Notice that the FTP server on the DAN][ Controller is shutdown whenever the Apple II itself accesses the Ethernet port (using IP65).

+# Apple III Support
+The DAN ][ Controller can also be used with the Apple III, which does require some preparation:

+### Apple III Hardware Compatibility
+The Apple III's I/O slots are compatible with the Apple II, so the DAN ][ Controller can be plugged into the Apple III normally.

+### Firmware Updates on the Apple III
+Firmware updates of the DAN ][ Controller are also supported on the Apple III.
+The ZIP file in [releases](https://github.com/ThorstenBr/Apple2Card/releases) contains appropriate disks with the firmware update utility for the Apple III.

+### Apple III SOS Driver
+Apple III SOS always needs a driver to support a device (unlike Apple II ProDOS).
+There are two Apple III drivers which can be used with the DAN ][ Controller and work very well:

+  1. The [DAN2on3 driver](https://github.com/ThorstenBr/DAN2on3), which was made specifically for the DAN ][ Controller.
+This driver is installed just like the original Profile driver - and needs to be added to your applications' boot disks.
+  2. Alternatively, the [soshdboot](https://github.com/robjustice/soshdboot) project provides a customized bootloader and SOS kernel which have integrated support for ProDOS interface cards.
+Volume images based on this project also support the DAN ][ Controller and can also be bootstrapped from the DAN ][ Controller.

+### Configuration on the Apple III
+To configure the DAN ][ Controller (select the active volume images) several methods are supported:

+* There is an Apple III boot disk to configure the DAN ][ Controller.
+See the ZIP file provided by the [DAN2on3 driver](https://github.com/ThorstenBr/DAN2on3) project containing the Apple III boot disk for configuration.
+* Alternatively, you could install a [custom Apple III ROM](https://github.com/ThorstenBr/Apple_III_Custom_ROM).
+This project provides a custom ROM which supports configuring the DAN ][ Controller and even bootstrapping "soshdboot" volume images, without using any floppy disk in the Apple III.
+* Finally, you can also run the "*Apple ][ Emulation*" disk on the Apple III.
+And then call the DAN ][ Controller's builtin Apple II configuration menu, e.g. by calling "PR#1" (when the DAN ][ Controller was installed in slot #1).

 # License
 Copyright (c) 2022 Daniel L. Marks<br>